junaid-md/Javascript-Interview-Questions/README.md

 10)Explain Closures

-How do you will implement garbage collection for JS in browser?"
+11) How do you will implement garbage collection for JS in browser?

-And "what is dependency injecton?", "what for its used?".
+12) What is dependency injecton?, What for its used?

-Also you can get some questions about how frameworks works under hood.
+23) Also you can get some questions about how frameworks works under hood.
 For example, "What is AngularJS digest?"